celigo/integrator-extension/README.md

 *   'lastExportDateTime' - delta exports only.
 *   'currentExportDateTime' - delta exports only.
 *   'settings' - all custom settings in scope for the export currently running.
-*   'sandbox' - boolean value indicating whether the script is invoked for sandbox.
+*   'sandbox' - boolean value indicating whether the stack is invoked for sandbox.
 *
 * The function needs to return an object that has the following fields:
 *   'data' - your modified data.